- On view now

 Martin Puryear Big Bling, Brooklyn Rail

-Funding for installation at MASS MoCA was provided in part by the Barr Foundation and the Horace W. Goldsmith Foundation.
-Major exhibition support for the original commissioning of Big Bling was provided by the Ford Foundation, Matthew Marks Gallery, Association for Public Art, Bloomberg Philanthropies, The Henry Luce Foundation, The Jacques and Natasha Gelman Foundation, J.P.
-Morgan Securities, and Unalam of Unadilla, New York.
-At Madison Square Park Conservancy, Big Bling was supported with an award from the National Endowment for the Arts.
+Big Bling was commissioned by the Madison Square Park Conservancy, New York.
+Funding for installation at MASS MoCA was provided in part by the Barr Foundation, the Horace W. Goldsmith Foundation, and an anonymous donor.
+Major exhibition support for the original commission was provided by the Ford Foundation, Matthew Marks Gallery, Bloomberg Philanthropies, The Henry Luce Foundation, the Jacques & Natasha Gelman Foundation, J.P.
+Morgan Securities, and Unalam of Unadilla, New York, with additional support from the National Endowment for the Arts.

 Big Bling, 2016

 Pressure-treated laminated timbers, plywood, chain-link fencing, fiberglass, and gold leaf

 Courtesy of the artist and Matthew Marks Gallery, New York